brentnd/phin/docs/index.md

 ## Installation

+Pull in package with composer
+`composer require brentnd/phin`

+### Commands

+#### Initialize

-Just a few easy steps to get up and running
+To start a new site is just a few easy steps to get up and running

 ```bash
 mkdir newsite && cd newsite